vacu9708/vacu9708/README.md

 Nice to meet you.
 I have been looking forward to being a web developer who can take advantage of machine learning.
 * 🥅I am goal-oriented, so I try hard to get closer to my goals and to be a better person.
 * 🆕I am always interested in new technology and want to learn new things.
-* 🌲I would like to try my best to work well with my team together.
+* 🌲I would like to try my best to work well with my team.

->I started to know about programming when I was 13 years old because of a game called GTA san andreas.
-I wanted to make game modes that could make the game funner and realized
+>I started to know about programming when I was 13 years old because of a game called GTA San Andreas.
+I wanted to make game modes that could make the game more fun and realized
 >that I had
 > to do something called "programming" to be able to do that.
-I got interested and started to learn programming to make the game modes.
+I became interested and started to learn programming to make the game modes.
 Now, I'm looking forward to be
 >a software engineer.

 ## 👨‍🎓*Education*